pluralitybook/plurality/contents/english/4-1-identity-and-personhood.md

 Her nearly defunct phone loaded a page with a few straightforward questions.

-"Do you grant the common asylum system the consent to request an yes/no answer of..."
+"Do you grant the common asylum system the consent to request a yes/no answer of..."

 1. ... your eligibility for our support program?
 2. ... whether you pose any potential threats to our community?